oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 ```cpp
 ac_int<W, S> a;
 ```
 Here `W` is the width in bits and `S` is a bool indicating if the number is signed.
-Signed numbers use one of the `W` bits to store the sign information.
+Signed numbers use the MSB to store the sign bit.

-To use this type in your code, you must include the following header:
+To use the `ac_int` type in your code, you must include the following header:

 ```cpp
 #include <sycl/ext/intel/ac_types/ac_int.hpp>
 ```
 Additionally, you must pass the flag `-qactypes` on Linux or `/Qactypes` on Windows to the `dpcpp` command when compiling your SYCL program in order to ensure that the headers are correctly included.
+In this tutorial, this is done in `src/CMakeLists.txt`.

 ### Basic Operations and Promotion Rules

-When using `ac_int`, we can write addition, multiplication, and division operations to use precisely as many bits as are needed to store the results.
+When using `ac_int`, you can write addition, multiplication, and division operations to use precisely as many bits as are needed to store the results.

 `ac_int` automatically promotes the result of all operations to the number of bits needed to represent all possible results without overflowing.